Dislocated rib recovery time shortens by 50% with PRP therapy for ribs procedure.

-On it’s own, a dislocated rib and general rib injuries (including fracture, bruising, misalignment, rib head out of place etc.) would take anywhere from 4 weeks up to 24 weeks to heal or align itself, more serious injuries might even take longer than 1 year to heal properly.
+On its own, a dislocated rib and general rib injuries (including fracture, bruising, misalignment, rib head out of place, etc.) would take anywhere from 4 weeks up to 24 weeks to heal or align itself, more serious injuries might even take longer than 1 year to heal properly.
 Hence the reason why a therapy session is usually always recommended in order to heal the affected ribs as fast as possible.
-One of such healing therapy session which has an immense improvement rate on dislocated rib pain is PRP therapy
+One of such healing therapy session which has an immense improvement rate on dislocated rib pain is PRP therapy for ribs procedure.

 PRP recovery therapy for dislocated rib recovery

-PRP is a golden recovery treatment which drastically reduces pain and speeds up the natural healing process of the body… with surgery but by a mere injection!
-This method is widely used to treat major athletic injuries associated in the knees, back, shoulders, and of course ribs.
+PRP is a golden recovery treatment that drastically reduces pain and speeds up the natural healing process of the body… with surgery but by a mere injection!
+This method is widely used to treat major athletic injuries associated with the knees, back, shoulders, and of course ribs.

 PRP therapy can be applied in order to shorten a dislocated rib recovery time almost by 50%.

 PRP therapy can be applied in every situation when the patient wants to recover faster and safer, including dislocated rib injuries.
-This therapy will stimulate faster dislocated rib recovery and treatment.
+This therapy will stimulate rapid dislocated rib recovery and treatment times.
 It is excellent for all injuries of the muscle-skeleton system, in degenerative joint changes, in the treatment of chronic pain, plastic surgery, etc.

-Here are some of the disadvantages of PRP therapy.
+Here are some of the disadvantages of PRP therapy for Ribs.

-- Pain around injured area – chest pain around the rib cage.
+- Pain around the injured area – chest pain around the rib cage.

 - secondary infection may occur.

-- Possible blood clot around area where PRP serum was injected
+- Possible blood clot around the area where PRP serum was injected